 We encounter harmful toxins inside and outdoors including industrial chemicals and pollutants everywhere.
 These pollutants are in our homes, at our jobs, where we shop, or anywhere else we might go.
 They are about the furniture we sit , the carpets we walk on, the clothes we wear, the cleaner or detergent we use to wash our clothes and clean our home.
 Many are in the foods we consume daily.
 We take them through touch, breathing the air and through our skin, mouth, nose, and ears.

-According to the WHO (World Health Organization), at least 25% of health problems are caused or linked to environmental variables.
+According to the WHO (Wildlife Control New York NY), at least 25% of health problems are caused or linked to environmental variables.
 Personally, I believe that the health problems caused about our environment is a lot higher than that which the statics show.
 Toxins in the atmosphere have been linked to health conditions and ailments such as allergies, asthma, diabetes, early puberty, cancer, reduced fertility, premature puberty, premature birth, learning disabilities such as Autism and much more.

 There are changes you can make in your environment and personal lifestyle that can help to promote a healthier lifestyle and better overall health for you and your loved ones.